piranna/piranna.github.io/pages/contributions.md

 [Jest](https://jestjs.io/) testing framework, developed by Facebook and the current de-facto standard for Node.js, React and Javascript projects.
-Its default text output format was too much limited when showing the number of code coverage missing lines, so I refactored it reduce the number of decoration characters and auto-adjust to the width of the terminal by default, in addition of grouping ranges of consecutive missing lines to be able to show more of them.
+Its default text output format was too much limited when showing the number of code coverage missing lines, so I refactored it to reduce the number of decoration characters and auto-adjust to the width of the terminal by default, in addition of grouping ranges of consecutive missing lines to be able to show more of them.